 We require two letters of recommendation, but we will accept up to four.
 You must submit your letters of recommendation through the CAS Letter of Recommendation Service.
 Your application will be considered complete once we receive two letters of recommendation unless you notify the Admissions Office and ask us to wait until we have received the additional letters.

 We will accept evaluations submitted through LSAC's Evaluation Service, but they will not be required.
 You may submit up to two evaluations.
-If you are planning to submit these evaluations, please note that the Committee will not wait until we have received them to complete and review your application.
-The Committee will proceed once all required application materials have been received and processed.
+If you are planning to submit these evaluations, please note that the Admissions Committee will not wait until we have received them to complete and review your application.
+The Admissions Committee will proceed once all required application materials have been received and processed.

-In reviewing letters of recommendation, the Committee is looking for insight into a candidate's academic promise, as well as personal qualities such as intellectual curiosity, enthusiasm, and commitment.
+In reviewing letters of recommendation, the Admissions Committee is looking for insight into a candidate's academic promise, as well as personal qualities such as intellectual curiosity, enthusiasm, and commitment.
 We strongly recommend that you submit at least one academic letter (from a professor or advisor) who can offer an informed assessment of your academic ability.
 We understand that it may be necessary for candidates who have already completed their undergraduate education to submit letters of recommendation from their employers.
 For more information on letters of recommendation, please review our FAQs.

 6. Personal Statement